google/benchmark/README.md

 If you are using clang, you may need to set `LLVMAR_EXECUTABLE`, `LLVMNM_EXECUTABLE` and `LLVMRANLIB_EXECUTABLE` cmake cache variables.

 ## Linking against the library

-When using gcc, it is necessary to link against pthread to avoid runtime exceptions.
+When the library is built using GCC it is necessary to link with `-pthread`, due to how GCC implements `std::thread`.

-This is due to how gcc implements std::thread.
+For GCC 4.x failing to link to pthreads will lead to runtime exceptions, not linker errors.
 See [issue #67](https://github.com/google/benchmark/issues/67) for more details.

 ## Compiler Support